aurae-runtime/aurae/docs/stdlib/index.md

 ### API Definition Convention

-Generally follow [this style guide](https://developers.google.com/protocol-buffers/docs/style) in the proto files.
+Generally follow [this style guide](https://developers.google.com/protocol-buffers/docs/style) in the `.proto` files.

 It is short, but the main points are: